Bootstrap

 "azure"fordeploying > platformhas an effect: it triggers the creation of Terraform Azure configs in thedeploy/remotefolder - only the value

-"gitlab"fordeploying > cicd, in conjonction withdeploying > platform = azurehas an effect: it triggers the creation of a.gitlab-ci.ymlfile, which help deploying to Azure
+"gitlab"fordeploying > cicd, in conjonction withdeploying > platform = azurehas an effect: it triggers the creation of a.gitlab-ci.ymlfile, which helps continuously deploying to Azure